creditimpact/PURAIFY/CONTRIBUTION_PROTOCOL.md

 ---

 🧠 Codex Question Log
-Architecture doubts or unresolved system questions may be recorded in `codex-questions.md`.
+Use `codex-questions.md` to raise open questions or architectural uncertainties that block progress or require clarification before continuing.

 Each entry should be labeled as `[Qx]`.